-Trane and American Standard create comfortable, energy efficient indoor environments for commercial and residential applications.
-For more information, please visit trane.com or americanstandardair.com.
-Trane and American Standard have a policy of continuous product and product data improvement and reserve the right to change design and specifications without notice.
+Trane - by Trane Technologies (NYSE: TT), a global innovator - creates comfortable, energy efficient indoor environments for commercial and residential applications.
+For more information, please visit trane.com or tranetechnologies.com.
+Trane has a policy of continuous product and product data improvements and reserves the right to change design and specifications without notice.
 We are committed to using environmentally conscious print practices.